whitehatjrchintu/githubnotestelegrambot/README.md

   3. Create account on [Telegram](https://web.telegram.org) (if you haven't).
   4. Go to [my.telegram.org/auth](https://my.telegram.org/auth), login and create app.
 Check [how to create app on telegram](https://core.telegram.org/api/obtaining_api_id).
 Now save api_id and api_hash which you got from [my.telegram.org/auth](https://my.telegram.org/auth).
   5. Create a telegram bot by using [Bot Father](https://t.me/botfather).
 Check [how to create bot in telegram](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
 [Bot Father](https://t.me/botfather) will give you bot token save that token.
-  6. Create repository on GitHub and create 4 empty files in the same repository named as instagram.txt, notes.txt, other.txt, youtube.txt.
+  6. Create repository on GitHub and create 4 empty files in the same repository named as instagram.txt, youtube.txt, notes.txt and other.txt.
   7. Create GitHub access token.
 Check [how to create GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Now save GitHub access token.
   8. So now you have saved **nine** things:-
 		- api_id